metacpan/metacpan-cpan-extracted/distros/C/Courriel/README.md

 then you'll automatically be notified of progress on your bug as I make changes.

-Bugs may be submitted at [http://rt.cpan.org/Public/Dist/Display.html?Name=Courriel](http://rt.cpan.org/Public/Dist/Display.html?Name=Courriel) or via email to [bug-courriel@rt.cpan.org](mailto:bug-courriel@rt.cpan.org).
+Bugs may be submitted at [https://github.com/houseabsolute/Courriel/issues](https://github.com/houseabsolute/Courriel/issues).

 I am also usually active on IRC as 'autarch' on `irc://irc.perl.org`.